 Mohini Ekadashi falls on Shukla Paksha of Vaisakha month (April – May).
 This day is dedicated to Lord Vishnu when people keep Ekadashi fast (Vrat) to get rid of all sins that have been accumulated due to previous births.

-One earn peace, honour, divine pleasure of God and Mohsha after performing Mohini Ekadashi fast.
+One earns peace, honor, divine pleasure of God, and Moksha after performing Mohini Ekadashi fast.

 The importance of this Vrat was described by Lord Krishna to Yudhisthir when Yudhishthir questioned about the most important Ekadashi.

-It is said that Lord Vashishta advised Lord Ram to observe Mohini Ekadashi to get over the remorse and distress caused from the separation from Mata Sita.
+It is said that Lord Vashishta advised Lord Ram to observe Mohini Ekadashi get over the remorse and distress caused by the separation from Mata Sita.